 I added the bold, because I think that marks the heart of what those who take issue with The RESPECT Dare find problematic.
 For the last seven years, we have been ministering to women in damaged marriages – women, who for the most part, have one key thing in common: They take issue with the issue of authority.
 They hate the thought of submission and respect as it feels like “giving something up.”
 I happen to understand this, because I used to be one of them.
 They also, for the most part, don’t know what to do to change things.
-Some of them are angry, frustrated at things they think they understand, but may not.

 I was telling a dear friend of mine last week that I used to deeply despise the concept of submitting to God, and to my husband.

 What I didn’t know then and wouldn’t even consider for the longest time was that it wasn’t what I thought it was.